Recyclable plastic packaging (Design for Recycling)

 - The requirement includes both stiff and soft plastic packaging.
 Only packaging of mono-material of polyethylene (PE), polypropylene (PP) and transparent PET fulfil the requirement today.
 Note that low respectively high density polyethylene, LDPE and HDPE, are included as variants of PE.
 This means that halogenated plastics, e g PVC, can’t be used in the packaging.

-- The requirement can’t be set on laminate packaging layers of different plastics, which do not fulfill the requirement, e g sterile primary, and also secondary, laminate packaging used within hospital care.
+- The requirement can’t be set on laminate packaging layers of different plastics, which do not fulfil the requirement, e g sterile primary, and also secondary, laminate packaging used within hospital care.
 Thicker monolayer packaging is often needed to moisture sensitive products.
 That is a reason for using at thinner laminate to the primary packaging.

 - The packaging can be an integrated part of a medicinal technical product or a pharmaceutical product and is the considered as a part of the product and not a separate packaging.